List of Dungeons & Dragons deities

 This is a list of deities of Dungeons & Dragons, including all of the 3.5 edition gods and powers of the "Core Setting" for the Dungeons & Dragons (D&D) roleplaying game.
-Religion is a key element of the D&D game, since it is required to support both the cleric class and the behavioural aspects of the ethical alignment system – 'role playing', one of three fundamentals.
+Religion is a key element of the D&D game, since it is required to support both the cleric class and the behavioral aspects of the ethical alignment system – 'role playing', one of three fundamentals.
 The pantheons employed in D&D provide a useful framework for creating fantasy characters, as well as governments and even worlds.
 Dungeons and Dragons may be useful in teaching classical mythology.
 D&D draws inspiration from a variety of mythologies, but takes great liberty in adapting them for the purpose of the game.
 Because the Core Setting of 3rd Edition is based on the World of Greyhawk, the Greyhawk gods list contains many of the deities listed here, and many more.

 Publication history

 1976–1999

 The first official publication to detail god-like beings for use in the Dungeons & Dragons game was Gods, Demi-Gods & Heroes, published in 1976 as the fourth supplement for the original edition.
 This work was superseded by the Deities & Demigods sourcebook, which was first published in 1980.
 The first printing included the Cthulhu Mythos, but both this and the Melnibonéan mythos were removed by the third printing because of potential copyright issues.
 While some non-human deities originated in the Supplement I: Greyhawk (1975) and the Monster Manual (1977), Deities & Demigods and a series of articles in Dragon #58-63 (released in 1982) were the major sources for information on these deities and "brought the total nonhuman deity count up to about 50".
 In 1985, when the sourcebook was reprinted, Deities & Demigods was renamed Legends & Lore.
 On this change, Gary Gygax wrote it was due to "bowing to pressure from those who don't buy our products anyway" – Shannon Appelcline explained this was a reference to "fundamentalist religious groups, who had by then begun actively attacking TSR under names such as" Bothered About Dungeons & Dragons (B.A.D.D.).
 Nick Ozment of Black Gate highlighted the game did use "one aspect of Judeo-Christian myth: the devils and demons (although they can be found in many other mythologies as well)" so "puritanical fear mongers took this and ran with it".
 Ozment commented that "early editions were kinda silly" in terms of game mechanics for deities because even though the designers "assigned crazy-huge hit points and breathtakingly strong armor classes to the gods, said deities still had stats that could be overcome by powerful enough characters".
 He explained that "later editions of Deities and Demigods [...] ameliorated this 'big boss' mentality by introducing the concept that some gods that characters physically encountered were but avatars, 'aspects' or physical incarnations of gods who, being immortal and transcendent, could not really be killed".